dekrus/Fallout2MechanicsMiniRework/README.md

 - Heavier creatures like super mutants/robots/deathclaws/giant scorpions are knocked back less and are less likely to be knocked down.

 ### Traits Plus
-Requires setting "AllowUnsafeScripting = 1 or 2" in ddraw.ini!!!
+**(Requires "AllowUnsafeScripting = 1 or 2") in ddraw.ini)**
-When you first launch the mod after installing it, you need to load any game save for the new trait descriptions to take effect.
+When you first launch the mod after installing it, you need to load any saved game for the new trait descriptions to take effect.

 Enhances base starting traits with new properties without altering their core mechanics.
 All new trait properties are scripted and will function even if the traits themselves have been modified by the player or other mods.
 Each new property for a specific trait can be enabled, disabled, or forcibly activated, even if the player does not possess the trait, when the option is enabled in the .ini settings file.

 Fast Metabolism:
 - ++ All food and chems remove 33% more poison and radiation.